XWBarton/CorePopGen/README.md

 **Standardised**: Doesn't use proprietary or overly complicated data formats for I/O.

 ## Guides
-Guides for workflow can be found here: [PopGenCore Guides](https://xavierbarton.com/guides/)
+Guides for workflows can be found here: [PopGenCore Guides](https://xavierbarton.com/guides/)

 ## Script Index
 Work in progress...